Studying at Turku UAS Open Studies

-Turku University of Applied Sciences offers Open Studies courses that are individual, fee-charging courses open for everyone regardless of education and age.
+Turku University of Applied Sciences offers Open Studies courses open for everyone regardless of education and age.

-- who wish to improve the know-how required in working life
+- wish to improve their know-how to meet the requirements of working life

 - plan on applying to a higher education institution

-- who wish to improve general knowledge on topics according to own interest.
+- wish to gain general knowledge on topics of their own interest

-Open Studies are not full-time and do not lead to a qualification – it is therefore not possible to get a long-term student residence permit based on Open Studies.
-For further information, please visit the website of the Finnish Immigration Service.
+Open Studies are not full-time and do not lead to a degree – it is therefore not possible to get a long-term student residence permit based on Open Studies.
+For further information, please visit the Finnish Immigration Services website on Studying in Finland.

 TUAS degree students cannot take courses offered via Open Studies.